AbhinavvNair/EduSummarizer/README.md

-# 📘 EduSummariser — Building a Mini LLM from Scratch
+# 📘 EduSummarizer — Building a Mini LLM from Scratch

-EduSummariser is a **custom-built Language Model developed entirely from scratch using PyTorch**, trained on educational text and deployed as a **full-stack LLM-style web application**.
+EduSummarizer is a **custom-built Language Model developed entirely from scratch using PyTorch**, trained on educational text and deployed as a **full-stack LLM-style web application**.

 Unlike API-based projects, this system focuses on understanding the **core internals of Large Language Models**—from tokenization and self-attention to training, inference, and deployment—while operating under **limited computational resources**.